marcocesarato/php-conventional-changelog/docs/config.md

 - **Skip Tag:** Skip automatic commit tagging
 - **Skip Verify:** Skip the pre-commit and commit-msg hooks
 - **Disable Links:** Render text instead of link in changelog
-- **Changelog Version Format:** Allows the version header in changelog to have a configurable format
 - **Hidden Hash:** Hide commit hash from changelog
 - **Hidden Mentions:** Hide users mentions from changelog
 - **Hidden References:** Hide issue references from changelog